rosskirkpat/onramp/README.md

 # offramp

-IaC for standing up AWS and Azure govcloud infrastructure and a managed kubernetes cluster to deploy your app onto
+IaC intended to be used as a base for FedRAMP Moderate environments.
+Stands up AWS and Azure (coming soon!) govcloud infrastructure and a managed kubernetes cluster to deploy your app into.

 ## TODO